Actuarial-Notes/Actuarial-Ontology/README.md

 > **Actuarial science** is a discipline that quantifies risk and makes decisions about the redistribution of risk among groups.

+Currently, contributions are closed while the project is being set up.
+Once substantive work is ready to begin, we will welcome contributions from all interested actuaries and developers.

 ## Why create an ontology?
-Actuarial science has a lot of specific terminology.
+Actuarial science has a lot of terminology.
 While actuarial standards provide definitions, the meaning of words can still differ between practice areas or products.
 Additionally, other professions may use the same "actuarial" word with a different meaning that's specific to their domain.

 This lack of consistent meaning introduces challenges when communicating actuarial information in different contexts like law, regulation, finance, and even with other actuaries.